ceph/ceph/doc/rados/configuration/ceph-conf.rst

 Monitor configuration database
 ==============================

-The monitor cluster manages a database of configuration options that can be consumed by the entire cluster, enabling streamlined central configuration management for the entire system.
-The vast majority of configuration options can and should be stored here for ease of administration and transparency.
+The monitor cluster manages a database of configuration options that can be consumed by the entire cluster.
+This allows for streamlined central configuration management of the entire system.
+For ease of administration and transparency, the vast majority of configuration options can and should be stored in this database.

-A handful of settings may still need to be stored in local configuration files because they affect the ability to connect to the monitors, authenticate, and fetch configuration information.
-In most cases this is limited to the ``mon_host`` option, although this can also be avoided through the use of DNS SRV records.
+Some settings might need to be stored in local configuration files because they affect the ability of the process to connect to the monitors, to authenticate, and to fetch configuration information.
+In most cases this applies only to the ``mon_host`` option.
+This issue can be avoided by using DNS SRV records.

 Sections and masks
 ------------------

-Configuration options stored by the monitor can live in a global section, daemon type section, or specific daemon section, just like options in a configuration file can.
+Configuration options stored by the monitor can be stored in a global section, in a daemon-type section, or in a specific daemon section.
+In this, they are no different from the options in a configuration file.

-In addition, options may also have a *mask* associated with them to further restrict which daemons or clients the option applies to.
+In addition, options may have a *mask* associated with them to further restrict which daemons or clients the option applies to.
 Masks take two forms:

-#. ``type:location`` where *type* is a CRUSH property like `rack` or
+#. ``type:location`` where ``type`` is a CRUSH property like ``rack`` or
-   `host`, and *location* is a value for that property.
+   ``host``, and ``location`` is a value for that property.
 For example, ``host:foo`` would limit the option only to daemons or clients running on a particular host.
-#. ``class:device-class`` where *device-class* is the name of a CRUSH
+#. ``class:device-class`` where ``device-class`` is the name of a CRUSH
-   device class (e.g., ``hdd`` or ``ssd``).
+   device class (for example, ``hdd`` or ``ssd``).
 For example, ``class:ssd`` would limit the option only to OSDs backed by SSDs.
-   (This mask has no effect for non-OSD daemons or clients.)
+   (This mask has no effect on non-OSD daemons or clients.)

-When setting a configuration option, the `who` may be a section name, a mask, or a combination of both separated by a slash (``/``) character.
-For example, ``osd/rack:foo`` would mean all OSD daemons in the ``foo`` rack.
+In commands that specify a configuration option, the argument of the option (in the following examples, this is the "who" string) may be a section name, a mask, or a combination of both separated by a slash character (``/``).
+For example, ``osd/rack:foo`` would refer to all OSD daemons in the ``foo`` rack.

-When viewing configuration options, the section name and mask are generally separated out into separate fields or columns to ease readability.
+When configuration options are shown, the section name and mask are presented in separate fields or columns to make them more readable.

 Commands
 --------

 The following CLI commands are used to configure the cluster:

-* ``ceph config dump`` will dump the entire configuration database for the cluster.
+* ``ceph config dump`` dumps the entire monitor configuration database for the cluster.

+* ``ceph config get <who>`` dumps the configuration options stored in the monitor configuration database for a specific daemon or client (for example, ``mds.a``).

-* ``ceph config get <who>`` will dump the configuration for a specific daemon or client (e.g., ``mds.a``), as stored in the monitors' configuration database.
+* ``ceph config get <who> <option>`` shows either a configuration value stored in the monitor configuration database for a specific daemon or client (for example, ``mds.a``), or, if that value is not present in the monitor configuration database, the compiled-in default value.

-* ``ceph config set <who> <option> <value>`` will set a configuration option in the monitors' configuration database.
+* ``ceph config set <who> <option> <value>`` specifies a configuration option in the monitor configuration database.

-* ``ceph config show <who>`` will show the reported running configuration for a running daemon.
-These settings may differ from those stored by the monitors if there are also local configuration files in use or options have been overridden on the command line or at run time.
-The source of the option values is reported as part of the output.
+* ``ceph config show <who>`` shows the configuration for a running daemon.
+  These settings might differ from those stored by the monitors if there are also local configuration files in use or if options have been overridden on the command line or at run time.
+The source of the values of the options is displayed in the output.

-* ``ceph config assimilate-conf -i <input file> -o <output file>`` will ingest a configuration file from *input file* and move any valid options into the monitors' configuration database.
-Any settings that are unrecognized, invalid, or cannot be controlled by the monitor will be returned in an abbreviated config file stored in *output file*.
+* ``ceph config assimilate-conf -i <input file> -o <output file>`` ingests a configuration file from *input file* and moves any valid options into the monitor configuration database.
+Any settings that are unrecognized, are invalid, or cannot be controlled by the monitor will be returned in an abbreviated configuration file stored in *output file*.
 This command is useful for transitioning from legacy configuration files to centralized monitor-based configuration.

+Note that ``ceph config set <who> <option> <value>`` and ``ceph config get
+<who> <option>`` will not necessarily return the same values.
+The latter
+command will show compiled-in default values.
+In order to determine whether a configuration option is present in the monitor configuration database, run ``ceph config dump``.

 Help
 ====